-There are many ways a person with dementia can be helped to cope with their problems and improve their quality of life.
-In some cases, it may be possible to slow the progress of dementia, although there are no cures.
+There are many ways a person with dementia can be helped to cope with their symptoms and improve their quality of life.
+In some cases, it may be possible to slow the progression of dementia, although there is no cure.

 General care and support

 The most important thing is general care and support.

 To a person with dementia, the world is a confusing and sometimes hostile place.
 So it is a great help to have people around them to who take the time to help them understand what is going on and to offer emotional and physical support.

 Cognitive stimulation and reality orientation therapy